Wondering how to promote on Instagram?

 Because Instagram is a visual medium that boasts features such as Instagram Stories, Instagram Live, and video uploads, it provides the perfect opportunity for your business to convey a clear voice and connect with your target audience.

 Not sure how to do that?
-Take a look at this article for a little inspiration.
+Look at this article for a little inspiration.

 6. Share Posts on Instagram Consistently